Biden backs women's soccer team after lawsuit setback

 On Friday, Judge R. Gary Klausner of the United States District Court for the Central District of California threw out the players’ claims that they were under paid in comparison with the men’s national team.

-The court allowed complaints of unfair medical, travel and training to proceed to trial, which is set for June 16.
+The court allowed complaints of unfair medical, travel and training to proceed to trial, which is scheduled to begin June 16.

 “The WNT (Women’s National Team) has been paid more on both a cumulative and an average per-game basis than the MNT (Men’s National Team) over the class period,” the court said in its summary judgment.